r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 ---

       [ Invoke-WebRequest - Additional Methods for Remote Download ]
-      This method 'Invoke-WebRequest' working together with 'PassThru', 'OutFile' and 'File'  powershell parameters allow us to remote download (full path can be inputed to URL string) and execute our script.
+      This method 'Invoke-WebRequest' working together with 'OutFile' and 'File'  powershell parameters parametersallow us to remote download (full path can be inputed to URL string) and execute our script.

       HINT: If you wish to download/execute an binary.exe, then replace the -File by Invoke-Item parameter
+      HINT: In this example was not used the -win hidden switch that allow us to hidde the powershell windows
+      HINT: Delete -PassThru from the sourcecode to NOT display the download traffic in target terminal, that parameter was left behind for article readers to see the download connection taking place ..

 <br />